Fraud Blocker

 A recent study has developed a new psychoacoustic tool to assess the presence of misophonia, accurately classifying 91% of subjects with and without the condition.

-The diagnostic criteria used in the study included feelings of irritation, anger, and/or disgust towards specific oral or nasal human-generated sounds, loss of self-control, avoidance behaviours, significant impact on quality of life, and indications that these behaviours are not better explained by other disorders.
+The diagnostic criteria used in the study included feelings of irritation, anger, and/or disgust towards specific oral or nasal human-generated sounds, loss of self-control, avoidance behaviours, significant impact on quality of life, and indications that other disorders do not better explain these behaviours.

-This method is based on rating natural sounds on a pleasant to unpleasant visual analog scale and using a metric called the CDS score to quantify misophonia.
+This method is based on rating natural sounds on a pleasant to unpleasant visual analog scale and using the CDS score metric to quantify misophonia.
 This score can specifically measure aversion towards different sound sources/events such as mouth, breathing/nose, throat and repetitive sounds.

 The questionnaire used for assessment is the Amsterdam Misophonia Scale (AMS), which consists of 14 items with scores ranging from 1 to 5.
 A total score of 61 or above suggests a misophonia diagnosis.

-Additionally, pre-training with white noise was done before carrying out the experiment.
+Additionally, pre-training with white noise was done before experimenting.

 The results suggest that this new psychoacoustic test could be an important step forward in diagnosing misophonia reliably and quickly.